 WHAT IS THE TDC?

-The Tourist Development Council oversees the spending of the bed tax dollars.
-Its members are appointed to four-year terms by the Board of County Commissioners.
-The nine-member Tourist Development Council is typically made up of one representative from the Board of County Commissioners, two municipal officials, three owners or operators of tourist accommodations which are subject to the tax and three members of the community who are not subject to the tax but have demonstrated an interest in tourism development.
+The Tourist Development Council oversees the spending of the bed tax dollars, and its members are appointed to four-year terms by the Board of County Commissioners.
+The nine-member Tourist Development Council is typically made up of one representative from the Board of County Commissioners, two municipal officials, three owners or operators of tourist accommodations, which are subject to the tax and three members of the community who are not subject to the tax but have demonstrated an interest in tourism development.
 The TDC is also responsible for producing the Tourism Development Plan and revising it as needed.

 WHAT IS THE TOURIST DEVELOPMENT TAX?

 The Tourist Development Tax (TDT) is a 2% tax on all transient accommodations in Highlands County.
 You may also hear the TDT referred to as the Resort Tax, Bed Tax, Local Option Tourist Tax, Transient Rental Tax, etc. All of these terms refer to the 2% TDT tax.